hpesoj/gsl-pointers/README.md

 ### <a name="faq-not-null"></a>Isn't `indirect` the same as `gsl::not_null`?

 No. The aims of `indirect` and `not_null` are different.
-In short, `indirect<T>` is a indirect of a single object of type `T`, while `not_null<T*>` is simply a `T*` that should not be null.
+In short, `indirect<T>` is a non-owning reference to a single object of type `T`, while `not_null<T*>` is simply a `T*` that should not be null.

 According to the [current documentation](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#i12-declare-a-pointer-that-must-not-be-null-as-not_null) in the C++ Core Guidelines, the purpose of `not_null` is simply to indicate to the compiler and the reader that a pointer should not be null.
 The current design of `not_null` allows optional run-time checks to be enabled via a pre-processor switch, but the C++ Core Guidelines suggest enforcement via a static analysis tool.
 The examples given include use with C-style strings (`char const*`), something that would never be a use case for `indirect`.

 One possible source of confusion is the fact that the [current implementation](https://github.com/Microsoft/GSL/blob/master/gsl/gsl) of `not_null` explicitly `delete`s a number of pointer arithmetic operations.
 At first, it may seem like an indication that `not_null` should not be used to store pointers that represent arrays or iterators.
-However, one of the authors of `not_null` has [clarified](https://github.com/Microsoft/GSL/issues/417) that these restrictions simply aim to encourage the use of the complementary `span` facility (the GSL version of an `array_indirect`) instead of manually iterating over ranges or indexing into arrays represented by pointers.
+However, one of the authors of `not_null` has [clarified](https://github.com/Microsoft/GSL/issues/417) that these restrictions simply aim to encourage the use of the complementary `span` facility (the GSL version of an `array_view`) instead of manually iterating over ranges or indexing into arrays represented by pointers.

 So `indirect` and `not_null` are not the same at all.
 They perform complementary functions and could be used side-by-side in the same codebase, no problem.

 ### <a name="faq-observer-ptr"></a>Isn't `optional_indirect` the same as `std::experimental::observer_ptr`?

 Both `optional_indirect` and [`std::experimental::observer_ptr`](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4282.pdf) have essentially the same purpose (high-level indirect/observer types that document intent) but slightly different designs.
-While the design of `observer_ptr` is based on the existing standard library smart pointer types, `optional_indirect` is specifically designed to be a indirect type.
+While the design of `observer_ptr` is based on the existing standard library smart pointer types, `optional_indirect` is specifically designed to be an optional, non-owning reference type.
 The fact that pointers are already _okay_ as indirect types means that there isn't a great deal of difference between `optional_indirect` and `observer_ptr`; however, there are a couple of things worth noting.

 First, `observer_ptr` has to be explicitly constructed from a pointer: